See What You Missed!

 - 8:00 am – 8:15 am Welcome Remarks & AAEI Business Meeting

-- 8:15 am – 9:30 am General: Washington Insiders (In Conjunction with the Women in International Trade)
+- 8:15 am – 9:30 am General Session: Washington Insiders (In Conjunction with the Women in International Trade)

 Moderator: Orisia Gammell, WIIT and SAP

-Speakers: Vanessa Sciarra, American Clean Power Association; Lisa Schroter, The Dow Chemical Company; Kelly Ann Shaw, Hogan Lovells; Yuri Unno, Toyota Motor North America
+Speakers: Vanessa Sciarra, American Clean Power Association; Lisa Schroeter, The Dow Chemical Company; Yuri Unno, Toyota Motor North America

 Let’s explore “behind the scenes” of how trade policy is developed in Washington.
 Your one-stop resource to learn and be prepared for what is to come in 2023 and 2024.